CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 {
     "envelope": "my-sender-address@my-domain.com",
     "recipient": "info@example.org",
-    "custom-property-name": "some debug data that will be visible only in RabbitMQ message" "mime": "..."
+    "custom-property-name": "some debug data that will be visible only in RabbitMQ message", "mime": "..."
 }